BorgXQ/continuo/README.md

 ## Install

-Continuo v1.0.0 targets **Windows x64**.
-Published installers are available from [GitHub Releases](https://github.com/BorgXQ/continuo/releases).
-Once the v1.0.0 release is published, download its Setup `.exe`, run it, and open Continuo.
+Continuo targets **Windows x64**.
+Download the Setup `.exe` for your chosen version from [GitHub Releases](https://github.com/BorgXQ/continuo/releases), run it, and open Continuo.

 ## Start Playing